luau-lang/rfcs/docs/amended-require-resolution.md

 ## Drawbacks

-The main drawback of this approach is that it is quite strict and not backwards-compatible with any existing code that uses unprefixed require statements.
+The main drawback of this approach is that it is quite strict and not backwards-compatible with any existing code that uses unprefixed require expressions.
 However, because of its forwards compatibility with approaches (1a) and (1b), it is possible for us to relax these restrictions in the future.

 From an aesthetic point of view, this approach is slightly more cluttered than other approaches, as every path must begin with a prefix.